WARPTechnologiesLimited/XRMSolutionAssistant/README.md

 Alongside the assembly is ``settings.json`` that provides information to some of the tooling.
 ### Runner
-Runner is an example console application which may be used for a quick-start and utilises all the tools in the assistant assembly.
+Runner is an example console application which may be used for a quick-start and implements all the tools in the assistant assembly.
 ```
 WARP.XrmSolutionAssistant.Runner.exe /<folder>
 ```